Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Petey’s Pumpkin Patch at Fantasy Farms

 Fantasy Farms is home to Petey’s Pumpkin Patch which usually features more than one different corn maze for visitors to choose from.
-In previous years they offered a smaller maze for younger guests and a few longer, more complicated mazes for older folk or children with parents.
+In previous years the farm offered a smaller maze for younger guests and a few longer, more complicated mazes for older people or children with parents.

-In 2022 there were two corn mazes.
-There was a small one for kids at their Petey’s Pumpkin Patch event.
-They also had a larger maze, but it was used for Reapers Maze of Terror (which is a serious haunted Halloween attraction each year).
+There are typically two corn mazes.
+There is a small one for kids at the farm’s Petey’s Pumpkin Patch event.
+The farm also has a larger maze, but it’s used for Reapers Maze of Terror (which is a serious haunted Halloween attraction each year).

-General admission to Petey’s Pumpkin Patch cost $12, or $40 for a family of four in 2022.
-This included access to the Mini Maze, animal area and other family-friendly activities.
+General admission to Petey’s Pumpkin Patch last year cost $14, or $50 for a family of four.
+Prices will likely be similar in 2025, although exact details are to be confirmed.
+Admission normally includes access to the Mini Maze, animal area and other family-friendly activities.

-Check out our article about Fantasy Farms or visit the Petey’s Pumpkin Patch website for more information.
+Check out our article about Fantasy Farms for more details or visit the Petey’s Pumpkin Patch website for the latest information.

 Reapers Maze of Terror at Fantasy Farms